tianzewei/tianzewei.github.io/_pages/cv.md

 * Equitable Allocations with Subsidy

-* Doubly Group Fair Allocations
+* Centralized Group and Individual Envy-Freeness in the Allocation of Indivisible Items

+* Weighted Envy-Free Matchings with Subsidy

 ###  Awards